 14-Day Family Itinerary for Niue

 Families who are lucky enough to enjoy two full weeks in Niue have the time to not only see all of the major highlights of the world’s largest uplifted coral atoll but also have the time to enjoy some much-deserved rest.
 This Niue family itinerary for 14 days is for the tribe that wants to explore, see and do as much as possible!
-For a more relaxed holiday schedule, see What to Do for 14 Days in Niue on a Family Vacation.
+For a more relaxed holiday schedule, see the bottom of this article.

 How to Get Around Niue in 14 Days

-Niue is one island with 123km (76 miles) of paved roads and only one taxi vehicle available… For this reason, and the reason that attractions are spread out across the island, we strongly recommend hiring a car to make the most out of your family getaway to Niue.
+Niue is one island with 123 km (76 mi) of paved roads and no public transport… For this reason, and the reason that attractions are spread out across the island, we strongly recommend hiring a car to make the most out of your family getaway to Niue.

-Day 1 – Land in Niue, Check-in at Your Resort or Holiday Home
+Day 1 – Land in Niue and Check-in at Your Accommodation

 Welcome to Niue!
 On arrival, you will go through the airport customs and biosecurity processes as outlined in Everything You Need to Know About Arriving in Niue, before getting your transport from the airport.